 Build a support team of people who will help you in an emergency if necessary.
 They should be people who are regularly in the same area as you.
 The first people to assist in an emergency are often your neighbors, friends, and co-workers.

 Do not depend on any one person to assist you during an emergency.
 Support teams and the buddy system have weaknesses; you may not be able to contact each other quickly in an emergency.
 Therefore, it is important that your support team include other people.

-Plan Multiple Ways to Give and to Get Information
+Plan Multiple Ways to Give & Get Information

 Different communication systems work differently.
-In an emergency, some may work when other fail.
+In an emergency, some may work when others fail.
 The more systems you have available to you, the more likely it is that you will be able to contact other people.
-Consider having access to a standard phone that does not need electricity, low cost two-way radios and a portable radio and batteries.
-A great way to get information is to Tune into 1690am — MissouriCityReady’s Radio Station.
+Consider having access to a standard phone that does not need electricity, low-cost two-way radios, and a portable radio and batteries.
+A great way to get information is to Tune into 1690 am - MissouriCityReady's Radio Station.

 Be ready to give people who may not know all the information they need to be able to help you without causing injury.
-Be clear, specific and concise when thinking about how much detail is necessary.
-Be ready with additional instructions if ncesessary.
+Be clear, specific, and concise when thinking about how much detail is necessary.
+Be ready with additional instructions if necessary.